 Lee Wan's Tears - Superb Acting!

-Dad's vacillation also negatively affects his older daughter's life, Gap Soon's older sister Shin Jae Soon (Yoo Sun in a LUMINOUS performance, boy did she win a new fan in me!), who has married a divorced man named Jo Geum Sik (Choi Dae Chul) and has to put up with his interfering ex-wife who wants back into his life, named Heo Da Hae (Kim Gyu Ri), who just happens to be Gap Dol's older sister.
+Dad's vacillation also negatively affects his older daughter's life, Gab Soon's older sister Shin Jae Soon (Yoo Sun in a LUMINOUS performance, boy did she win a new fan in me!), who has married a divorced man named Jo Geum Sik (Choi Dae Chul) and has to put up with his interfering ex-wife who wants back into his life, named Heo Da Hae (Kim Gyu Ri), who just happens to be Gab Dol's older sister.
 Talk about your extended family!

 Yoo Sun as Shin Jae Soon